-You don’t have to go far from Toronto to enjoy forest bathing and mindfulness in Nature.
+You don’t have to travel far from Toronto to enjoy forest bathing, nature lovers!

-True solitude - time spent on your own in peaceful, quiet reflection - is one of the greatest experiences of all in South Algonquin.
+True solitude - time spent on your own in peaceful, quiet reflection - is one of the greatest experiences of all in South Algonquin... and that's exactly what forest bathing is.

 In this article, expert guest bloggers Kari Krogh of EcoWisdom Nature Preserve, and Erin Morlock of Hay Lake Lodge explain step by step how to enjoy the beauty of slowing down to notice nature in South Algonquin.